Samsung 990 Pro vs WD Black SN850X: Best Gen 4 SSD 2026

 Across dozens of professional reviews (Tom's Hardware, AnandTech, TechPowerUp), the consensus is clear:

-Verdict: Samsung 990 Pro has a technical edge, but it's only noticeable in synthetic benchmarks.
-For actual use, both deliver the same experience.
+Verdict: Samsung 990 Pro has a technical edge, but it's only noticeable in synthetic benchmarks and edge-case workloads.
+For actual daily use, both deliver the same experience.

 Samsung 990 Pro — Current Prices